Khushnid/AtlassianHelper/README.md

 # AtlassianHelper
-This swift package manager makes easy to work with JIRA and Trello API
+This swift package manager makes easy to work with JIRA and Trello APIs

 ## Features Jira

 * Authorizing using basic auth type
 * Getting the list of tasks from Jira Board
-* Adding new Jira Task(Add Project Key)
+* Adding new Jira Task (Use Project Key)

 ## Features Trello

 * Fetch boards using Key and Token
-* Fetch lists using boardID(obtained from board request)
+* Fetch lists using boardID (obtained from board request)
-* Fetch cards using listID(obtained from list request)
+* Fetch cards using listID (obtained from list request)

 ## Requirements